 Fairways are tight in many places (framed by thorn, ash, birch and oak trees) so even though elevated tee positions invite a full-blooded shot, you are advised to keep the driver in the bag and aim to keep the ball in play – accuracy, not power, is what it takes to score well at Llanymynech.

-Llanymynech Golf Club was originally nominated as a Gem by Bob Hardy and was added to the Top 100 website on the 11th March 2005 - Bob Hardy's original comments follow:
+Llanymynech Golf Club was originally nominated as a Gem by Bob Hardy and was added to the Top 100 website in 2005.
+Since then we've introduced Best In County rankings and Llanymynech has found its level in the Shropshire county table.
+Bob Hardy's original comments are as follow:

 As you approach Llanymynech Golf Club you enter another world and your breath is invariably taken away by the panorama laid out in front of you.
 From this hilltop position you can see the Shropshire Plain with its quilted patchwork of fields and trees stretching out for over 40 miles from beneath your feet.
 Slightly to the right is Breidden Hill with Rodneys Pillar perched on the top keeping a watchful eye on the Severn at it rolls by below.
 This was so obviously a wonderful defensive position for Caradoc, the Welsh warrior, as he fought against the advancing Roman army.
 Almost like Arthur Conan Doyle’s “Lost World”, this prehistoric limestone plateau sits above the now fertile arable lands where once sat a glacial lake.